 You can imagine what thoughts Hundertwasser might have had looking out across a sea of architecture that bore little resemblance to the curves and colours flowing through his own creations.

 Thanks to the central location, the Ankerhaus site enjoyed a lengthy past that reaches back many centuries.

 motorcycles billiard tables, smoker’s room, and ice cream.
-And, allegedly, the first cannot shot of the 1683 siege of Vienna landed on the Ankerhaus site to general displeasure.
+And, allegedly, the first cannon shot of the 1683 siege of Vienna landed on the Ankerhaus site to the general displeasure of the locals.